Yews to Eucalypts

 John Henry Moss was born in Daylesford in rural Victoria on the 12th of May 1874.
 There were no nurses or doctors present only his mother and neighbourly friends Mrs. Malcolm and Mrs. Lane who helped bring him into the world.
 He was born in the Borough County of Talbot, Colony of Victoria.
 At this time Australia was not yet federated.
 John’s father was also named John Moss and his mother was Sarah Varcoe/Vercoe (different spelling variations have been located).
 Sarah had arrived from Cornwall, England only two years beforehand to try her fortune in the colony.
 On John’s registration, Sarah was listed as Vercoe.
 I found her many years ago listed in a Melbourne Genealogical Society record as Narcoe.
 So, take your pick but I’m pretty sure it’s Varcoe or Vercoe.
 John’s BDM registration number at birth was 15185.
 His birth was registered by his mother.
 His father was aged thirty-one and gave his occupation as a Miner.
 He was not present at the registration.

 Young John’s parents were married on the 31st of January 1865 in Ballarat.
-I don’t think it is too far a stretch to consider his father was trying his luck in the ‘Goldrush’ that gripped Victoria.
+It is reasonable to assume his father was trying his luck during the ‘Goldrush’ in Victoria.
 John’s father was not local to the area having been born and raised himself in Melbourne.
-John Snr’s father was Thomas Moss who had come from Manchester, Lancashire, England as a free settler in 1841 so being in Daylesford was not a historical home for the Moss family.
+John Snr’s father was Thomas Moss.
+He came from Manchester, Lancashire, England as a free settler in 1841.
+So, being in Daylesford was not a historical home for the Moss family.
 Thomas had farmed at Brunswick in Melbourne.

-John Henry’s registration on the 10th of July 1874 listed him being the youngest of his five siblings, Thomas, known as Tom, 8 and a half years, Alfred, known as Alife, 7 years, Mary Ellen, known as Nellie, 5 and 3/4 years, Arthur, 4 years, and Emma, known as Em, two years.
-John’s mother Sarah was twenty-nine at the time of his birth and had herself been born at St Stephens in Cornwall England.
+John Henry’s registration on the 10th of July 1874 listed him as the youngest of his five siblings.
+Thomas, known as Tom, was 8 and a half years old.
+Alfred, known as Alife, was 7 years old.
+Mary Ellen, called Nellie, was 5 and 3/4 years old.
+Arthur was 4 years old.
+Emma, known as Em, was two years old.
+John’s mother, Sarah, was twenty-nine at the time of his birth.
+She had been born at St Stephens in Cornwall, England.
 At the time of his birth, the family resided in Albert Street in Daylesford.
-Of particular interest, is that on the registration page/s on and around John Henry’s arrival are also the records of other babies born whose parents also hailed from Cornwall, England.
+Of particular interest is that the registration pages from John Henry’s arrival include records of other babies.
+Their parents also came from Cornwall, England.
 Cornwall was a long-established area of quartz mining.
 Daylesford had mines of both gold and quartz.
-It would be entirely reasonable to conclude that many of these families could have known each other well from England and may have established mining communities at Daylesford.
+It is reasonable to conclude that many of these families knew each other well from England.
+They may have established mining communities at Daylesford.

 Moss Family and siblings in inner south-east Melbourne

 John’s parents would later buy a home and move to 102 Orrong Road Armadale (now Brighton).
-This would remain the family home for many years with son Thomas Richard Moss and daughter Mary Ellen Moss continuing to live there long after their parents passed and they themselves passed.
+This would remain the family home for many years.
+Son Thomas Richard Moss and daughter Mary Ellen Moss continued to live there long after their parents passed.
+They themselves also passed while living there.
 In 1931 Thomas would travel to England and come back to Australia via Canada and the United States.
 He was 31 and retired, he was noted to be 5ft 9in tall with grey hair and blue eyes.
 Thomas would die in 1944 and left Retired Railway Officer.
 In Will left 5822 pounds, and 12791 pounds in realty, “mainly to relations”.
 24 Nov 1944 The Age.
-Both Thomas and Mary Ellen would act as best men and bridesmaids to different siblings, they however remained unmarried throughout their lives.
+Both Thomas and Mary Ellen acted as best men and bridesmaids to different siblings.
+However, they remained unmarried throughout their lives.
 Thomas and Mary Ellen would instead remain in and share the family home in Orrong Road.
 Thomas worked on the railways and Mary Ellen kept the house.
 Mary Ellen was active in The Australian Women’s League.
-This was a conservative movement of politically and community-minded women who advocated for Victorian women’s right to vote, fair working arrangements for children and women, and safety for women and children in their homes and community.
+This was a conservative movement of women who were politically and community-minded.
+They advocated for Victorian women’s right to vote.
+They also fought for fair working arrangements for children and women.
+Moreover, they sought safety for women and children in their homes and community.
 Emma died in 1947.

-In 1900 their brother Arthur married Gertrude Eleanor Bower a local girl from what was then known as Emerald Hill (which is now South Melbourne).
+In 1900 their brother Arthur married Gertrude Eleanor Bower.
+She was a local girl from what was then known as Emerald Hill.
+It is now called South Melbourne.
 The wedding was reported in the society papers and appeared to have been something of a grand affair.
 Arthur and Eleanor had lived at their home in Hawthorn Grove, Hawthorn in their later years.
-Arthur had joined what was then the Public Works Department and had worked as a public servant for around fifty years.
+Arthur had joined what was then the Public Works Department.
+He worked as a public servant for around fifty years.
 He had risen to a position as Superintendent of the Public Works Department when he retired.
 He suffered from a long illness before his death in 1940.

-In 1903 Alfred John (I think was mining gold or minerals but most likely gold), at Witwatersrand (South Africa) which is locally known as The Rand and is located near Johannesburg.
+In 1903, Alfred John was mining at Witwatersrand, South Africa.
+I think it was gold or minerals, but most likely gold.
+Witwatersrand is locally known as The Rand and is located near Johannesburg.
 He put in a claim for compensation (3653).
-John Henry must have been working alongside his older brother at Witwatersrand because he also put in a claim for compensation (3654) at the same time.
+John Henry must have worked with his older brother at Witwatersrand.
+He also put in a claim for compensation (3654) at the same time.
 (Source NASA).

 Alfred John (Alf) Moss would live overseas in South Africa however, would make return visits to Australia on different occasions.
-On the 24th Dec 1937, Alfred was in court in Port Adelaide having been a victim once in the prior June (1937) in Adelaide and remarkably was hit upon a second time by a confidence trickster who failed to recognise him the second time he tried to make him his mark.
-The first time James Marshall (66) had befriended Alfred while both were traveling by train and conned him into giving him five-pound and then disappeared with his money.
-When he tried the same thing months later he failed to recognise Alfred and this time Alfred was able to get the local police who arrested Marshall.
-Whilst Marshall insisted in court that he was innocent it came out that he was a well-known conman and had been convicted previously for the same crimes in South Africa, New Zealand, and Melbourne.
-Alfred was recorded as an Engineer whose home was South Africa and that he was back in Australia having arrived in June on the Ulysses steamship in Adelaide and was traveling to Melbourne.
+On the 24th Dec 1937, Alfred was in court in Port Adelaide.
+He had been a victim once in the prior June in Adelaide.
+Remarkably, he was targeted a second time by a confidence trickster.
+The trickster failed to recognise him when he attempted to make Alfred his mark again.
+The first time James Marshall (66) met Alfred, they were both traveling by train.
+Marshall conned him into giving him five pounds.
+Then he disappeared with Alfred’s money.
+When he tried the same thing months later, he failed to recognise Alfred.
+This time, Alfred was able to get the local police.
+They arrested Marshall.
+Whilst Marshall insisted in court that he was innocent, it came out that he was a well-known conman.
+He had been convicted previously for the same crimes in South Africa, New Zealand, and Melbourne.
+Alfred was recorded as an Engineer.
+His home was South Africa.
+He was back in Australia.
+He had arrived in June on the Ulysses steamship in Adelaide.
+Alfred was traveling to Melbourne.
 At the time of this court case, he was again returning to South Africa.
 There is an indexed record for Alfred John Moss who died in 1945 in South Africa.
 I’m almost certain this is our fellow.

 When John Henry died his brothers Tom and Alf and his sister Ellen put an obituary in the papers for him.
 (1943) MOSS – On June 27, at St Andrew’s Hospital.
 John Newry, Dearly beloved husband of the late Alice, loving brother of Tom.
 Alf and Ellen.
 Deeply regretted.
 Private funeral.
 (St Andrews Hospital was at 2 St Andrews Pl, East Melbourne.)